HunterEmbedded/current-measurement-cape-inaxxx/README.md

 - /opt/iio-command-line-v4.1.3.sh controls the IIO via sysfs
 - /opt/iio-app-test-v4.1.3.sh calls the C app to capture using IIO and store to a local database

-To visualise the data from the host/development PC (assuming RPi is connected via Ethernet to the network).
+To visualise the data from the host/development PC (assuming BBB is connected via Ethernet to the network).
 Run this from the root dirctory of the SDK
 ```
 ti-sdk-7-03$ cd python
 ti-sdk-7-03/python$ python3 show-current.py